Notice of Annual General Meeting

 Ordinary resolution number 1 – Re-election of directors

-“RESOLVED THAT each of the following directors, who retire in accordance with the Memorandum of Incorporation (“MOI”), and being eligible, offers himself for re-election, be and are hereby re-elected as a director of the company:
+"RESOLVED THAT the following directors, who retire in accordance with the Memorandum of Incorporation ("MOI"), and being eligible, offer themselves for re-election, be and are hereby re-elected as directors of the company:

-(Brief curriculum vitae for these directors are set out here in this Notice of AGM.)
+(Brief curriculum vitae for these directors are set out here of this Notice of AGM.)